Dental Insurance & Plans — Coverage For Dental Care

 A third, and not typical, option is a Dental Indemnity Insurance Plan.
 These aren’t as popular, because they can have higher premiums, deductibles and copays.
 However, if you want full flexibility, they may be the right choice for you.

 Dental Insurance vs. Dental Discount Plan

 A dental discount plan is different from dental insurance.
 As the name implies, it’s simply a discount plan, so you get discounts on dental procedures and preventative care.
-You can get a discount plan from your dentist, and it’ll help you save some money – usually around 10%.
-These cost less than insurance premiums, which makes them an affordable alternative.
+You can get a discount plan from your dentist, and it’ll help you save some money.
+These cost less and do not have waiting periods, which makes them an affordable alternative.

 Can I buy individual dental insurance?

 Yes.
 You can purchase individual dental insurance either as part of a health plan, or as a standalone plan.
 The brokers at McGregor Benefits can help you find affordable dental plans for your family.
 You can also get a quote now here.

 Preventive Care-cleanings, exams, x rays, can be covered in full on many plans.
 However, other dental procedures like fillings or crowns tend to have some cost sharing depending on the plan you choose.

 Is it worth having dental insurance?

 If you expect you will need extensive procedures in the near future, definitely.
 Get insurance sooner rather than later, so you aren’t hindered by the waiting period.
 Your annual checkups and cleaning will be covered in full, so you will receive preventative care while you wait.

 How much is going to the dentist without insurance?